 We love to make to most of all occasions and seasons by getting our home ready.
 In recent years we’ve seen an increase in Easter decor with Easter wreaths leading this trend!
 There’s plenty of inspiration for both ready made and home DIY’s, this gives you the opportunity to make the wreath fit perfectly into your home.
-Whether it’s to place up on your front door or a seasonal centerpiece in your dining space, it couldn’t be easier to make your own.
+Whether it’s to place up on your front door or a seasonal centrepiece in your dining space, it couldn’t be easier to make your own.

 What you’ll need…